Max (The X-Files): Events

 Mulder is caught by a group of commandos after swimming to shore.
 In Washington, Scully tends to the critically wounded Pendrell while Scott Garrett, a Man in Black, escapes.
-Assistant Director Walter Skinner (Mitch Pileggi) arrives shortly afterwards and tells Scully that the orders to protect Frish have been countermanded and he is being arrested for providing false testimony.
-Scully releases Mulder from confinement and tells him the "official" explanation for the crash, that Frish and Gonzales caused the crash by mistakenly vectoring a military fighter craft with the plane, and that Frish lied to cover it up.
+Assistant Director Walter Skinner (Mitch Pileggi) arrives shortly afterwards and tells Scully that the orders to protect Frisch have been countermanded and he is being arrested for providing false testimony.
+Scully releases Mulder from confinement and tells him the "official" explanation for the crash, that Frisch and Gonzales caused the crash by mistakenly vectoring a military fighter craft with the plane, and that Frisch lied to cover it up.
 Mulder is skeptical of this latest explanation and thinks the crashed UFO he found underwater is really what was involved in the crash.
 Scully tells Mulder that Sharon is not really Max's sister, but rather an unemployed aeronautical engineer who met Max in a mental institution.
 She also tells him that Pendrell died from his wounds.

 Mulder and Scully visit Max's trailer, and watch a tape of him where he talks about finding proof of alien existence.
 The military recovers the crashed UFO from the lake, including the alien body.
 The agents visit Millar, whose investigation has been unable to prove or disprove the military's cover story.
 Mulder tells Millar what he believed really happened.
 Mulder believes that Max boarded the plane with proof of alien life and that a UFO stopped the plane, abducting him.
 A military aircraft intercepted the two however, with orders to attack the UFO.
 While Max was being returned, the military aircraft struck, causing both the UFO and plane to crash.

 Mulder visits Max's trailer again and looks through his mail, finding a luggage claim ticket.
 Scully visits Sharon, now in a mental institution, who tells Scully that she stole technology from her employer that Max believed was alien.
 The device was in three parts, one which she had, one that he brought on the plane and a third one.
 Mulder uses the claim ticket to obtain the third device at a New York airport and heads on a plane to return to Washington.
 Garrett, who is also aboard, sits next to him.
 Mulder soon realizes who Garrett is and holds him at gunpoint.
 Garrett does not care, telling Mulder that if he shoots him the plane will depressurize and he will be able to escape with a parachute he has with him.
 Mulder imprisons Garrett in the airplane bathroom but Garrett soon emerges with a zip gun and orders him to hand over the device.
 Suddenly the plane starts shaking and bright lights shine in through the windows.
 When the plane touches down and Mulder gets out both Garrett and the device are gone and Mulder is missing nine minutes, having no memory of what happened.
 The agents visit Sharon one last time in Max's trailer and say goodbye.